Backbase/golden-sample-app/docs/llm-code-generation-playbook.md

 **When to use:** After ADRs selected, to establish project context.

+**Agent:** Product Agent (CREATE mode)

 **Output:** Append to `docs/specs/[JIRA-ID]/task.md`

-**Prompt: `select-repo-specs`**
+**Prompt:** `docs/prompts/1.2-select-repo-specs.md`

 ```
+Act as the Product Agent from @docs/agents/product-agent.md in CREATE mode.

-## REPO CONTEXT for [JIRA-ID]
+## TASK: Gather Repo Context for [JIRA-ID]

+**Context:** @docs/specs/[JIRA-ID]/task.md (ADRs selected in previous step)

+Execute PHASE 2: REPO CONTEXT from your response protocol.

 Identify repo-specific conventions that sit ON TOP OF ADRs.
 Do NOT solution — only gather context.

+Output format:

 ### 1. Similar Implementations to Reference
-List 1-2 existing features in this repo that solve a similar problem.
-Format: `[Feature name]: [file path]`
-Do NOT copy code — just provide paths for later reference.
+`[Feature name]: [file path]` — do NOT copy code, just paths

 ### 2. API Contracts
 Which endpoints are relevant?
 List paths only.

 ### 3. Existing Types/Interfaces to Reuse
-List interfaces or types from this repo that could be reused (with file paths).
+List interfaces or types with file paths.

-⚠️ DO NOT include:
-- Files to create or modify — that's solution design (Step 1.4)
-- Explanations of patterns — ADRs cover these
-- Code examples — reference files instead
-- Implementation decisions

-Append to: docs/specs/[JIRA-ID]/task.md
+### 4. UI Component API Verification
+For each design system component to be used:
+- Find an existing usage in the codebase
+- List the **actual** Input/Output properties being used
+- Note any type casting required

+⚠️ IMPORTANT: Do NOT assume component APIs from naming conventions.

+⛔ STOP after outputting repo context.
+Wait for confirmation before disambiguation.
 ```

 ### 1.3 Disambiguate user story